A Closer Look at Lofoten

 When traveling from Trondheim or below by road or rail, Bodø acts as the gateway to Lofoten from the mainland and is the most Northern point you can travel to by train in Norway.

-If you can get to Bodø, we would definitely recommend our Legendary Lofoten Tour.
+If you can get to Bodø, we would definitely recommend our Lofoten in a nutshell tour.
 On the tour, you will experience beautiful Arctic Lofoten in a simple, comfortable, and easy way, without the need for your own car!